ghostdevv/jellycommands/docs/guide/overview.md

 });
 ```

-## Features
+## Components

-In JellyCommands the components of your bot are called "features".
-These could include `commands`, `events`, `buttons`, etc. We can pass these to our client manually, or use our automatical file system loader.
-This will recursively search the path(s) you pass in to find your features!
+In JellyCommands the `commands`/`events`/`buttons`/etc of your bot are called "components".
+We can pass these to our client manually, or use our automatical file system loader.
+This will recursively search the path(s) you pass in to find your components!

 ```ts
 import { JellyCommands } from 'jellycommands';